 Physical therapy isn't just something you do for a few weeks after an injury.
 Working with a physical therapist is actually an essential part of your treatment plan that is vital for keeping your body healthy and functioning properly during and after your recovery.
 Your trip to the physical therapy clinic can mean the difference between a full and healthy recovery or a long, drawn-out process with a greater risk for future injuries.

-The physical therapy team at OAA Orthopaedic Specialists is highly trained and experienced in providing physical therapy for a wide range of musculoskeletal conditions, from sports injuries to degenerative diseases.
+The team at is highly trained and experienced in providing physical therapy for a wide range of musculoskeletal conditions, from sports injuries to degenerative diseases.
 With our hands-on approach, we're able to provide our patients with the individualized care and attention they need to properly heal and recover.

 Here are some facts about physical therapy at OAA, along with ten reasons why physical therapy benefits you as an essential part of your treatment plan: